Inspect a run in flight

 The dashboard

-- Live token usage (where the provider reports it).
+- Live metrics - token usage and cost, as the provider reports them.

-The Git tab gives you the live diff against main as the executor and fixer work.
+The Git tab gives you the live diff against main as the run works, so you can see exactly what is changing.

 Everything is recorded at .vibestrate/runs/<runId>/: